swiss-ai/mmore/docs/process.md

 ### :rocket: Distributed mode

 The project is designed to be easily scalable to a multi GPU / multi node environment.
-To use it, To use it, set the `distribued` to `true` in the config file, and follow the steps described in the [distributed processing](./distributed_processing.md) section.
+To use it, To use it, set the `distributed` to `true` in the config file, and follow the steps described in the [distributed processing](./distributed_processing.md) section.

 ### :wrench: File type parameters tuning